jimbrig/Engineered-Knowledge/2-Slipbox/Mindfulness - The Key to Success 1.md

 - Staying mindful requires deep habitual and mental changes as well as self discipline.
   1. Identify **Problems** you are currently experiencing or attempting to resolve, and be honest yourself.
   2. Determine your **Motivation** or **Triggers** behind these specific problems you experience.
-  3. Build a habit (use a reminder, alarm, or the [[Pomodoro Technique]] if necessary) of frequently and persistently checking in on yourself and your thoughts.
+  3. Build a habit (use a reminder, alarm, or the [Pomodoro Technique](Pomodoro%20Technique) if necessary) of frequently and persistently checking in on yourself and your thoughts.
 Ask yourself "What am I doing and Why?".
      - This will help you determine the underlying root-causes behind your problems you are experiencing as well as force you to at least *decide* to waste time as opposed to not even realizing what you are doing.

 ## Trust Your *First Brain*

-Recently, there has been a surge around the realm of [[Personal Knowledge Management]] and [[Building a Second Brain]].
+Recently, there has been a surge around the realm of [Personal Knowledge Management](Personal%20Knowledge%20Management) and [Building a Second Brain](Building%20a%20Second%20Brain).

 As much as I personally enjoy these topics, I have found that the exciting pursuit of new information and knowledge can interfere with my ability to simply get things done.